 But sometimes, I just diffuse for the sheer pleasure of it.
 Often, I like to diffuse mood-boosting blends or even blends just to make the house smell nice.

-1. Rest and relaxation
+1. Promote Rest and Relaxation

 The emotional center of your brain, the limbic system, is linked to your sense of smell.
 When you breathe in essential oil vapors, your olfactory bulb sends impulses to your brain [source], affecting heart rate, blood pressure, breathing, stress levels, memory, and hormones.

 Does smelling lavender help calm you down, too [source]?
 That's because our brain creates a link between scent and our memories and emotions!
-When you smell the oil vapors, you are opening up those links.
-You can also make new connections and memories with the new oils you use.

 Our family is personally affected by respiratory issues, so we know how important it is to have a healthy respiratory system, which supplies oxygen to your entire body.
 The respiratory system has many different components (sinuses, nasal cavity, lungs, trachea, diaphragm—to name a few), and we want each of those parts working properly!

-5. Fresher air
+5. Create Fresher Air

 Take a quick look at your air freshener that smells like apples and cinnamon.
 Are apples and cinnamon the only ingredients listed?
 Probably not.
-And as we all know that there are chemicals in such products, we may or may not choose to still use them.
+Plus, most of these products just mask odors instead of eliminating them.

-However, most of these products just mask odors instead of eliminating them.
+Diffusing essential oils into a room is a great way to combat airborne pathogens, too.
 When you diffuse essential oils into a room, you have a way to knock out and destroy bacteria in the air [source].
-Vaporized essential oils will actually alter the odor molecule structures, rather than just covering them up.

 The Best Essential Oils for Diffusers

 Most of them have multiple therapeutic properties and can be used in numerous situations, but some are included simply because of their potency or particular characteristics.
-That’s the beauty of using essential oils—their versatility makes them easily adaptable to suit your individual needs!

-1. Lavender to relax
+1. Lavender To Relax

 No doubt you’ve heard lavender’s many praises sung repeatedly.
 But the fact is, it’s an amazing essential oil.
 It’s especially beneficial for diffusion because it’s just so darn versatile.